 Consider taking the time to explore the Buddha Tooth Temple Relic and Museum and the offerings.
 It has free admission.
-You can learn more about the Buddhist culture and see Buddha statues inside.
+You can walk inside and learn more about the Buddhist culture and see Buddha statues inside.

 Please remember to cover up your shoulders and legs before entering the building.
-You can borrow a sarong at the entrance area.
+You can borrow a sarong or shawl at the entrance area.

 Address: 288 South Bridge Rd, Singapore

 Opening Times: 9am to 5pm (For Temple & Buddhist Culture Museum on Third Floor)

 Another fun spot to visit in Chinatown is the Visitor Centre.
 You can stop by to ask for information about what to do in the area or any questions that you have about Singapore.